Niamh Cosgrave

 Niamh Cosgrave (born 9 October 1964) is a former Fine Gael politician from Dublin, Ireland.
 She campaigned for victims of the Hepatitis C blood contamination scandal, and was the subject of a book on this.
-She was briefly a member of the second house of the Irish parliament, and, for several years, of Dublin City Council, which, in a very rare move, removed her for non-attendance.
+She was briefly a member of Seanad Éireann, the upper house of the Irish parliament, and, for several years, of Dublin City Council, which, in a very rare move, removed her for non-attendance.
 She later moved to France, where she survived a serious attack; she was subsequently the subject of a TV documentary.

 Early life

-Cosgrave is the daughter of former Fine Gael Teachta Dála (TD) Michael Joe Cosgrave.
+Cosgrave is the daughter of Fine Gael Teachta Dála (TD) Michael Joe Cosgrave.

 Anti-D

 After she witnessed an RTÉ news report about contaminated blood, relating to anti-D, which concerned women that had received the product in 1977, Cosgrave recognised the symptoms, having received anti-D during the birth of her second child.
 She immediately presented for testing and tested positive for hepatitis C. She then began a campaign to have women that received the product in 1991 recognised.
 This was finally accepted by the Blood Transfusion Service Board and women infected in 1991 were acknowledged as recipients and received treatment and compensation.

 Cosgrave was the first woman to go public about the failings of the BTSB, allowed herself to be photographed by The Irish Times, and contributed to the writing of a book Hep C, Niamh’s Story by Fergal Bowers.
 Cosgrave gave interviews and appeared on The Late Late Show in support of her representation of victims.
 Cosgrave was also one of the first victims to undergo experimental treatment with interferon and, despite advice to the contrary, went on to have two more, healthy, children.